-6. Numerical solution of equations locate approximately a root of an equation, by means of graphical considerations and/or searching for a sign change understand the idea of, and use the notation for, a sequence of approximations which converges to a root of an equation understand how a given simple iterative formula of the form x{n+1} = F(x_n) relates to the equation being solved, and use a given iteration, or an iteration based on a given rearrangement of an equation, to determine a root to a prescribed degree of accuracy (knowledge of the condition for convergence is not included, but candidates should understand that an iteration may fail to converge).
-7. Vectors understand the significance of all the symbols used when the equation of a straight line is expressed in the form r = a + tb determine whether two lines are parallel, intersect or are skew find the angle between two lines, and the point of intersection of two lines when it exists understand the significance of all the symbols used when the equation of a plane is expressed in either of the forms ax + by + cz = d or (r - a).n = 0 use equations of lines and planes to solve problems concerning distances, angles and intersections, and in particular: find the equation of a line or a plane, given sufficient information determine whether a line lies in a plane, is parallel to a plane, or intersects a plane, and find the point of intersection of a line and a plane when it exists find the line of intersection of two non-parallel planes find the angle between two planes, and the angle between a line and a plane.
+6. Numerical solution of equations locate approximately a root of an equation, by means of graphical considerations and/or searching for a sign change understand the idea of, and use the notation for, a sequence of approximations which converges to a root of an equation understand how a given simple iterative formula of the form xn+1 = F(xn) relates to the equation being solved, and use a given iteration, or an iteration based on a given rearrangement of an equation, to determine a root to a prescribed degree of accuracy (knowledge of the condition for convergence is not included, but candidates should understand that an iteration may fail to converge).
+7. Vectors understand the significance of all the symbols used when the equation of a straight line is expressed in the form r = a + tb determine whether two lines are parallel, intersect or are skew find the angle between two lines, and the point of intersection of two lines when it exists understand the significance of all the symbols used when the equation of a plane is expressed in either of the forms ax + by + cz = d or (r - a).n = 0 use equations of lines and planes to solve problems concerning distances, angles and intersections, and in particular: find the equation of a line or a plane, given sufficient information determine whether a line lies in a plane, is parallel to a plane, or intersects a plane, and find the point of intersection of a line and a plane when it exists find the line of intersection of two non-parallel planes find the perpendicular distance from a point to a plane, and from a point to a line find the angle between two planes, and the angle between a line and a plane.
 8. Differential equations formulate a simple statement involving a rate of change as a differential equation, including the introduction if necessary of a constant of proportionality find by integration a general form of solution for a first order differential equation in which the variables are separable use an initial condition to find a particular solution interpret the solution of a differential equation in the context of a problem being modelled by the equation.